Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Convex formulation of the data-driven performance estimation problem

-Consequently, the worst-case expectation in inequality~\eqref{eq:worst-case-exp} upper-bounds the true expectation~\eqref{eq:true_exp_z} with probability at least~$1-\beta$.
-In the next section, we develop a tractable formulation to compute the worst-case expected loss.
+Consequently, the worst-case expectation in~\eqref{eq:worst-case-exp} with~$\mathcal{P} = \ambiset[\varepsilon]$ upper-bounds the true expectation~\eqref{eq:true_exp_z} with probability at least~$1-\beta$.
+Note that the support set~$\fclass \cap \xclass$ of the distributions considered is compact, as the algorithm trajectories are uniformly bounded over~$(f, x^0) \in \fclassX$ from Lemma~\ref{lem:domain_size}, given $x^\star = 0$, $f^\star = 0$, and $\|x^0 - x^\star\| \le r$ uniformly over~$(f, x^0) \in \fclassX$.
+This compactness permits the finite-sample guarantee~\eqref{eq:high_prob_guarantee}, because the support set is bounded and has finite covering numbers.

-\paragraph{Connection to worst-case expectation over infinite-dimensional function spaces} For the sake of completeness, we discuss an alternative way to derive the worst-case expectation over the lifted Gram matrix formulation in~\eqref{eq:worst-case-exp}, using the worst-case expectation over the infinite-dimensional space~$\fclassX$ of functions and initial iterates.
-Consider the relation:
+\paragraph{Connection to worst-case expectation over infinite-dimensional function spaces} We now interpret the worst-case value in the right-hand side of~\eqref{eq:worst-case-exp} as an upper bound on the worst-case expectation over the infinite-dimensional space~$\fclassX$ of functions and initial iterates.
+The proof in Appendix~\ref{appendix:worst-case-expectations} combines the Wasserstein convergence of empirical measures on compact metric spaces with Theorem~\ref{thm:trajectory_implication}.
+Let~$W_{\fclassX}$ denote the~$1$-Wasserstein distance induced by the instance metric~$\|(f_1,x_1^0)-(f_2,x_2^0)\|$ in Theorem~\ref{thm:trajectory_implication}.

-Although not explicitly stated, the finite-sample guarantee also holds for distributions supported on infinite-dimensional function spaces from Table~\ref{tab:fclass}~\cite{leiConvergenceConcentrationEmpirical2020}.
-We claim that the worst-case expectation over the distributions supported on the set~$\fclass \cap \xclass$ upper-bounds the worst-case expectation over the distributions supported on~$\fclassX$. \begin{proposition} Given~$\varepsilon>0$, there exists a Wasserstein ambiguity set~$\mathcal{P} \subseteq \measure(\fclassX)$ such that